ropensci/roweb3/content/blog/2025-10-30-httr2-cache/index.md

 **Why base64 encode?** Environment variables often have restrictions on allowed characters.
 Base64 encoding ensures the token can be safely stored and transmitted.
 It is also a character string, which makes is possible to copy-paste into CI secret fields.
+This solution was suggested by [Noam Ross](https://www.noamross.net/) in a discussion on the rOpenSci Slack.

 **Why export the filename?** The filename (hash) is how httr2 matches cached tokens to OAuth clients.
 If we save the token with a different name, httr2 won't find it.